harshit3154/PlacementSeries/README.md

 has row with tag <tr></tr> and column with <td></td> also representing table data and attribute such as border and padding can be adjusted with css also border has attribute border-collapse which has value collapse and seprate.

 <a href="#"></a>
 <a href="#" target="_blank"></a>
 anchor tag is used to take the user to desired website with the attribute href having the site link and target having value "_blank" to open the website in the new webpage

+form tag is the most basic thing in html we uses input tag in the form to take input with attribute that can be text submit reset textarea radio  we can click only one radio button with samename checkbox has option checked so that it can be checked automatically email password text become invisible date  we can select date datetime provide box to fill datetime number only accept number

 adding external css in html
 <link rel="stylesheet" href="harshit.css">